 Rifugio Agostini's website is available in english and you can place your booking request through their contact page.
 During the opening season I would recommend calling directly.

 The hut belongs to the SAT club and offers discounts on accommodation to the alpine club members.
-Here is everything you need to know before staying in a mountain hut in the Italian Dolomites.

 Day 4: Rifugio Agostini to rifugio Alimonta along via ferratas Castiglioni, sentiero attrezzato dell Ideale, sentiero alp.
 Martinazzi